OSC/ood-documentation/source/installation/resource-manager/test.rst

 #.
 We will now list all available tasks that we can run:

-   .. rubric:: If your O/S is CentOS 7 or RHEL 7, run this command:
+   .. rubric:: If your operating system is CentOS 7 or RHEL 7, run this command:

    .. code-block:: sh